andreagiassi/microservice-rbac-user-management/README.md

 This project contains the export file micro2.postman_collection.json with some configured test calls.

-#### Security
+#### Security, encryption and decryption of sensible data
-I've followed the blog post below in order to implement an encryption and decryption for the password.
+I've followed the blog post below in order to implement an encryption and decryption method for sensible data such as passwords.

 http://www.appsdeveloperblog.com/encrypt-user-password-example-java/

+The application.properties file contains the default salt used.